Financial risk: Hedging

 Hedging is a method for reducing risk where a combination of assets are selected to offset the movements of each other.

 For instance, when investing in a stock it is possible to buy an option to sell that stock at a defined price at some point in the future.
 The combined portfolio of stock and option is now much less likely to move below a given value.
 As in diversification there is a cost, this time in buying the option for which there is a premium.
 Derivatives are used extensively to mitigate many types of risk.

 According to the article from Investopedia, a hedge is an investment designed to reduce the risk of adverse price movements in an asset.
 Typically, a hedge consists of taking a counter-position in a related financial instrument, such as a futures contract.
+Along with futures contracts, forward and option contracts are common types of derivative contracts: